-Collisions HE is an ideal instructional tool, as well as a learning and practice resource, for college and university students.
+Collisions Higher Education (HE) is an ideal instructional tool, as well as a learning and practice resource, for college and university students.

-Collisions HE is aligned to Introduction Chemistry and General Chemistry for higher education courses.
+Collisions HE is aligned to over 55 core chemistry concepts within Introduction Chemistry and General Chemistry for higher education courses.

 Collisions HE contains 8 content areas including: Radii Trends, Ionization Energy, Acid Strength, Lewis Structures, lonic Bonding, Energy in Phase Change, LeChâtelier and IMFs.

-Within each topic area there are between 12-20 different levels where various concepts are covered.
+Within each content area there are between 12-20 different levels where various concepts are covered.

-Collisions HE is completely free for Higher Ed Instructors, while students pay a nominal subscription fee for 12 months of access to Collisions HE as part of an instructor’s class.
+Collisions HE is completely free for Higher Ed Instructors and now also to students.
+Students must register for Collisions HE as part of an instructor’s class.

 - Students must have a unique invitation URL from their instructor to create and connect their account.